Chia-Network/chips/CHIPs/chip-00XX.md

   * [A restriction which bans all `SEND_MESSAGE` conditions](https://github.com/Chia-Network/chia-blockchain/blob/main/chia/wallet/puzzles/custody/send_message_banned.clsp) (TODO better link)
 * a MIPS puzzle with a nonce of `0`, no restrictions, and a ["fixed puzzle" member](https://github.com/Chia-Network/chia_puzzles/blob/main/puzzles/mips_puzzles/member_puzzles/fixed_puzzle_member.clsp) where the fixed puzzle to run is [a custom puzzle](https://github.com/Chia-Network/chia-blockchain/blob/0d4f962e32b4c885ff6b96f58639612cb112ddca/chia/pools/claim_pool_rewards_dpuz.clsp) which populates its `REWARD_MESSAGE` that it sends with a [delegated puzzle](https://github.com/Chia-Network/chia-blockchain/blob/0d4f962e32b4c885ff6b96f58639612cb112ddca/chia/pools/plotnft_drivers.py#L54) (TODO better link)

 The design of the pooling state is admittedly a little bit arcane but the surface area of each individual puzzle is quite small and the majority of the complexity comes from their assembly which uses the well tested MIPS rails.
-A diagram of this construction can be found [here] (TODO link).
+A diagram of this construction can be found [here](https://github.com/Chia-Network/chips/blob/quex.pooling_v2/assets/chip-00XX/Pooling%20V2%20Chialisp.png).

 ### Plot NFT v2 Wallet